mtakaki/CredentialStorageService/README.md

 }
 ```

 The `symmetric_key` is an AES symmetric key used to encrypt the `primary` and `secondary` attributes.
-The symmetric key is encrypted using the client's public key and, in order to decrypt the credentials, need to do the following operations in this order:
+The symmetric key is encrypted using the client's public key and, in order to decrypt the credentials, you will need to do the following operations in this order:

 1. Decode the symmetric key from base64.
 1. Use the client's private key to decrypt the symmetric key.